 Scale insects are small insects that attach themselves to tree branches, leaves, and stems.
 They feed by sucking sap from the tree, which can weaken the plant over time and lead to bark discoloration, reduced growth and leaf production, and even tree death in severe cases.
-Scale insects can also affect indoor plants, causing similar damage.

 Information Goes Here